NikosAlexandris/pvgis-prototype/docs/cli/index.md

 icon: material/console-line
 description: A collection of How-To recipes on the use of PVGIS
 title: How to work with PVGIS
-subtitle: Learn how to work with PVGIS interactively
+subtitle: Work with PVGIS interactively
 tags:
   - How-To
   - CLI